-Whether it be fooling the defense by asking the referees for a new ball, this player who “fainted” during a play to distract defenders or a punter who caught his own sky-high kick and converted a first down, they never fail to entertain us.
+Whether it be fooling the defense by asking the referees for a new ball, this player who "fainted" during a play to distract defenders or a punter who caught his own sky-high kick and converted a first down, they never fail to entertain us.
+We just wished we'd see more of these in the NFL or at least in a college football game.
+Seriously, what does Nebraska have to lose at this point?
+They're years away from the college football playoff!

 In a state where everything is bigger, it's no surprise schools break out crazy trick plays like this one from Katy, Texas.